phalcon/awesome-phalcon/README.md

 Please take a quick gander at the [contribution guidelines](CONTRIBUTING.md) first.
 Thanks to all [contributors](https://github.com/phalcon/awesome-phalcon/graphs/contributors); you rock!

-Join us on [Slack](https://slack.phalconphp.com) or [Discord](https://discordapp.com/invite/kRc2N2M) to chat with other awesome-phalcon maintainers!
+Join us on [Discord](https://discordapp.com/invite/kRc2N2M) to chat with other awesome-phalcon maintainers!

 ### Contents